BaoDoanUit/Obsidian-Vault/Personal_Scope/LifeStyle/2023/Software Development.md

 The Important Thing is Consistent

-It is the first step for
+It is the first step for improve everything is calculate the complexity of this task and how time does it take?

+So the main key here is keep it simple and verify try to make it clear and how to solve the problem